AMZ-Racing/fssim/README.md

 # FSSIM
 FSSIM is a vehicle simulator dedicated for Formula Student Driverless Competition.
 It was developed for autonomous software testing purposes and not for gaming.
 A version of this simulator was used to predict **lap time of *gotthard* at FSG 2018** trackdrive with **1% accuracy**.

-This simulator is developed and tested on **Ubuntu 16.04 and ROS Kinetic** and both are assumed to be already installed.
+This simulator is developed and tested on **Ubuntu 16.04 and ROS melodic** and both are assumed to be already installed.

 The more extensive tutorial can be found under [Wiki](fssim_doc/index.md)

 FSSIM is developed by [Juraj Kabzan](https://www.linkedin.com/in/juraj-kabzan-143698a1/) as part of our work at [AMZ-Driverless](http://driverless.amzracing.ch/).

 # How to Run It in your Workspace
-0. Install `sudo apt install ros-kinetic-desktop-full` and `sudo apt install python-catkin-tools`
+0. Install `sudo apt install ros-melodic-desktop-full` and `sudo apt install python-catkin-tools`
 1. Clone this repository to an existing **ROS Workspace** initialized with `catkin init`
 2. Run `cd src/fssim` from the workspace.
 3. Run `./update_dependencies.sh`, you will need to approve multiple packages to be installed